dalibo/temboard/CONTRIBUTING.md

 Version can be either 9, 8 or 7.
 `agent/packaging/rpm/Makefile` provides the same targets.

-The builder script search for wheels in `ui/dist/` and if not found, tries to download wheel from PyPI.
+The builder script searches for wheels in `ui/dist/` and if not found, tries to download wheel from PyPI.
 Use top level `make dist` to generate wheels.